 When it comes to advanced audio technologies for the rapidly evolving media world, Fraunhofer IIS stands alone.
 For more than 25 years, digital audio technology has been the principle focus of the Audio and Multimedia division of Fraunhofer Institute for Integrated Circuits (IIS).
 From the creation of mp3 and the co-development of AAC to the future of audio entertainment for broadcast, Fraunhofer IIS brings innovations in sound to reality.
 Today, technologies such as Fraunhofer Cingo for virtual surround sound, Fraunhofer Symphoria for automotive 3D audio, AAC-ELD for telephone calls with CD-like audio quality, and Dialogue Enhancement that allows television viewers to adjust dialogue volume to suit their personal preferences are among the division’s most compelling new developments.

-Fraunhofer IIS technologies enable more than 6 billion devices worldwide.
+Fraunhofer IIS technologies enable more than seven billion devices worldwide.
 The audio codec software and application-specific customizations are licensed to more than 1,000 companies.
 The division’s mp3 and AAC audio codecs are now ubiquitous in mobile multimedia systems.

 Fraunhofer IIS is based in Erlangen, Germany and is an institute of Fraunhofer-Gesellschaft.
 With 23,000 employees worldwide, Fraunhofer-Gesellschaft is comprised of 67 institutes making it Europe’s largest research organization.